Inside the Grand Kremlin Palace

 Overlooking the Moscow River, the palace stands 125 meters long, 47 meters high, and has a total area of about 25,000 square meters.
 The palace complex includes the equally historic Terem Palace, nine churches dating back to the 14th, 16th, and 17th centuries, the Holy Vestibule, and over 700 rooms and apartments.
 The buildings are situated around a rectangular inner courtyard.
 The west building of the Grand Kremlin Palace primarily functioned as the imperial family’s private chambers and state reception halls.

 The nearby Terem Palace was previously, the main residence of the Russian tsars during the 17th century.
 Its name is derived from the Greek word τερεμνον (i.e., “dwelling”).
-The complex is generally not accessible to the public, as it belongs to the official residence of the Russian President; however, travelers visiting through Exeter’s Hidden Russia small group program can get an exclusive look inside with a certified guide.
-The experience is also available to individual travelers looking for a piece of unspoiled and untouched living history.
+The complex is generally not accessible to the public, as it belongs to the official residence of the Russian President; however, travelers visiting with Exeter International can get an exclusive look inside with a certified guide.

 Call 800.633.1008 or 813.251.5355